Ford Explorer transmission problems

 • 111,000 miles

 I just happened to stumble on to this page and decided to check it out.
 To my surprise FORD really does have some issues.
 I did buy mine from a used car dealership.
 They must have put some quick fix in the tranny or something, because all the rattling and whining of the transmission started right after I bought it.
 I have 2002 explorer xlt with 4.6 V8.
-It has 113,000 miles and Im scared as shit that damn thing is gonna take a dump on the highway.
+It has 113,000 miles and Im scared as sh*t that damn thing is gonna take a dump on the highway.
 When you get up to about 50mph it whines like hell.
-When you start off it rattles all to shit and when you shift from reverse to park it makes a god awfull loud noise.
+When you start off it rattles all to sh*t and when you shift from reverse to park it makes a god awfull loud noise.
 God help everyone us that bought one of these.

-Central, SC, USA
+- crenshaw, Central, SC, US

 problem #6